mumtazmaqsood/Assignment-5-Skills-and-connectors/README.md

 # Project 4
 Skill handed over to other person and it installed & used sucessfully -- Details in task 4

+# Project 5
+written safety assessment of the Skill -- Details in task 5